Avondale, Chicago: Politics

 The Avondale community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, Avondale cast 10,290 votes for Hillary Clinton and cast 1,345 votes for Donald Trump (83.77% to 10.95%).
 In the 2012 presidential election, Avondale cast 7,940 votes for Barack Obama and 1,415 votes for Mitt Romney (82.43% to 14.69%).

 Parks

 Avondale was cited by the Chicago Tribune as being in the top tier of Chicago's "park poor" neighborhoods.
 This situation was further aggravated when Avondale Park was reduced to just over one acre in size during the building of the Kennedy Expressway, taking over most of its green space, including the park's playfield, separate boys' and girls' playgrounds, a wading pool, a sand box and tennis courts while leaving the fieldhouse designed by Clarence Hatzfeld intact.

-The substantial green spaces in the Avondale community area are Brands Park, followed by Avondale Park.
-Parks adjacent to Avondale such as Kosciuszko Park, Athletic Field Park and Ken-Well Park are heavily utilized by residents as well.
-Additionally, there are playlots under the supervision of other parks such as Grape Playlot, Park-view Playlot, Nelson Playlot, Elston Playlot, and Sacramento Playlot, found within Avondale.
+Parks in the Avondale community area include Brands Park and Avondale Park, Grape Playlot, Park-view Playlot, Nelson Playlot, Elston Playlot, and Sacramento Playlot.

 Culture

-Avondale has a number of strong and simultaneously diverse cultural centers.
-St. Hyacinth Basilica continues to be a strong cultural and civic institution for Chicago's Polish Community.
-True to stereotype, the neighborhood "where Eastern Europe meets Latin America" is also home to the new second location of the Puerto Rican Arts Alliance in the former firehouse of Engine 91.
-The Hairpin Arts Center is located in Avondale near its border with Logan Square at the gateway to Chicago's Polish Village, serving all of the diverse communities who make their home in these neighborhoods.
+Avondale is home to the second location of the Puerto Rican Arts Alliance in the former firehouse of Engine 91.
+The Hairpin Arts Center is located in Avondale near its border with Logan Square.